 Comprehensive telemedicine package for leukemia treatment: $540.

-✓ Right now: An opportunity to consult a Top Ichilov hematologist-oncologist free of charge
+✓ Right Now: An opportunity to consult a Top Ichilov physician free of charge

 It is important to correctly determine the type of the disease before starting treatment in the country of residence.
 Consult an Israeli physician right now, free of charge.
 Find out the prices for the necessary diagnostic procedures in Top Ichilov.

 What Are The Benefits Of Leukemia Treatment In Israel?

 - More effective chemotherapy.
 Israeli physicians work with a wider range of chemotherapy agents.
 This means greater experience and more opportunities for maneuvering when treating a patient.